cbeust/inliner/README.md

 ```
 Convert a file into a `const` Rust array for easier inclusion into source files.

+"How about `include_bytes!()`?

+This macro requires you to have non source files in your source tree, which is not always desirable (the build
+can break if you move these files around, you might want to make these binary files not searchable, etc...).

 Usage: inliner.exe [OPTIONS] <FILE_NAME>

 Arguments: